InsaneBroccoli/bf_controller_tuning/markdown/technical Documentation/technical_Documentation.md

 ### Handle High-Resolution Data

-Betaflight has a **High Resolution Mode** in its logs, where some signals are multiplied with 10 to save space during recording.
+Betaflight has a **High Resolution Mode** in its logs, where some signals are multiplied with 10 to save space and get rid of nummerical errors during recording.
 However, these signals must be scaled back down during analysis to get their real values.
 If this step is skipped, the results will be completely wrong, like seeing incorrect frequencies in a graph or tuning the controller incorrectly.

 Important signals like gyro data and control inputs are included in this step.
 Rescaling their values is critical for all kinds of analysis, from looking at signal behavior to calculating performance.
 Learn how this works in the [Unscale_high_Resolution_Gain documentation](https://github.com/InsaneBroccoli/bf_controller_tuning/blob/PA_final/markdown/Data/Unscale_high_Resolution_Gain.md).